nims-dpfc/M-DaC_AES/Terms of Use and License.md

 2. Data and articles within the Program with “CC-BY-NC” in the License field may be used under the Creative Commons Attribution-NonCommercial 4.0 International license.

    2.2.Trial source code within the Program with “MIT License” in the License field may be used under the MIT License as indicated separately in LICENSE.txt.
+In addition, testing programs by ULVAC-PHI Inc. and JEOL Ltd. may be used within the scope of the "License Agreement_" and "Software License Agreement" separately provided.

    2.3.NIMS is not responsible for any actions committed by users by means of the Program.